 This is a summary of a 2013 survey conducted by Dr Srini Pillay, M.D. (www.drsrinipillay.com), who is an Assistant Professor of Psychiatry at Harvard Medical School.
 The research was released under his private consulting firm NeuroBusiness Group.

 Sample Selection and Demographics.

-NeuroBusiness Group conducted a survey on burnout by asking US senior managers and C-Suite executives about the impression of burnout within their organisations, most of whom were from Michigan, Texas, Florida, California or New York.
+NeuroBusiness Group surveyed burnout by asking US senior managers and C-Suite executives about the impression of burnout within their organisations, most of whom were from Michigan, Texas, Florida, California or New York.

 This bias probably reflects the positions held by the respondents and is not simply a selection bias.

 The preliminary dataset consisted of 72 respondents who were randomly recruited via a LinkedIn survey from the LinkedIn groups of the CEO and EVP of NeuroBusiness Group.